Offered On Campus in Tucson

 The PhD in Biostatistics is offered by the Department of Epidemiology and Biostatistics.
 The doctoral degree program in Biostatistics will have an emphasis on the foundations of statistical reasoning and will require its graduates to complete rigorous training in applied probability and statistical analyses.
 This program prepares students who have demonstrated excellence in mathematics and the sciences to become research biostatisticians in academia, industry, or government.

 To the extent possible, the curriculum of each student will be tailored to his or her background and interests.
-A competitive applicant to the PhD in Biostatistics will have a strong quantitative background; at least three semesters of college-level calculus through multivariable/vector calculus is required, as well as one semester of linear algebra.

 The doctoral program requires approximately four to five years for completion.
 The first two years of this time are usually devoted to coursework, the comprehensive doctoral examinations, and development of doctoral research.
 The program is research oriented and centers on a major research project.
 The overall course of study is developed by the student and the Faculty Advisor, and is approved by the student's Graduate committee and the Biostatistics Program Director.
 Students will be required to defend their dissertation through a public presentation and oral examination with their committee.